Leucocoprinus castroi: Habitat and distribution

 L. castroi is scarcely recorded and little known.
-It has been found in coastal and subcoastal forests of Pinus pinaster trees in the Galicia region of Spain.
+It has been found in coastal and sub-coastal forests of Pinus pinaster trees in the Galicia region of Spain.
 It is one of the few Leucocoprinus species documented as growing outside in the wild in Europe since most species in this genus are tropical and only spread via human activity outside of tropical regions.

 Etymology

 The specific epithet castroi is named for the Spanish mycologist María Luisa Castro in recognition of her study of mycology in Galicia.